Hypnosis Session Prep: How to Get the Most From Your First Visit

 Just a calm window of time designed entirely around you.

-You don’t need to leave home to experience a deep transformation.
-In fact, you might find that the deepest work happens right where you are because it’s where your body already feels safe.
+You do not need to leave home to experience a deep transformation.
+In fact, you might find that the deepest work happens right where you are because it is where your body already feels safe.

-How to Set Up Your Space for Virtual Sessions
+How to Set Up Your Space for Virtual Hypnosis Sessions

 To make the most of your online session, create a focused and calm environment.